Yandex Cloud

 Review the format of the data coming from Managed Service for Apache Kafka®Review the format of the data coming from Managed Service for Apache Kafka®

-The processing of the Managed Service for Apache Kafka® data stream depends on the Apache Kafka® message view format.
+The Managed Service for Apache Kafka® data stream processing depends on the Apache Kafka® message view format.

-In the example, geodata is written to the locations Apache Kafka® topic in JSON format:
+In our example, geodata is written to the locations Apache Kafka® topic in JSON format:

 • profileId: ID